Invader alert! Help us stop the Spiny Waterflea!

 One of the goals in establishing the boundaries of the park was to protect those headwaters…because if headwaters become compromised, so too does everything downstream.

-Unfortunately, a discovery in the summer of 2022 and more in 2023 has shaken our view of Algonquin acting as a fortress for headwater stream protection.
+Unfortunately, a discovery in the summer of 2022 and more in 2023 has shaken our view of Algonquin Park acting as a fortress for headwater stream protection.

 A new invasive species in the park